Staying Afloat in Single Parenthood

 Then, last summer, a friend who had just returned from an OARS trip suggested that it might be just the thing I was looking for—an outdoor vacation in which all I had to do, essentially, was just show up.

-After scrolling through the amazing photos and personal stories on the OARS website, I found out that their camping/rafting trips were perfect for partner-less parents.
-Their professional guides would take care of everything from the tents and sleeping bags to the food and beverages and even games!
+After scrolling through the amazing photos and personal stories on the company’s website, I found out that their camping/rafting trips were perfect for partner-less parents.
+Their professional guides would take care of everything from packing the tents and sleeping bags to the food and beverages and even games!
 They even provide a little luxury item called a Paco Pad, which makes sleeping in a tent a more pleasurable experience.

 It seemed too good to be true.
 I booked a trip immediately.